marlieskester/Chords4N00bs/PROGRESS.md

 API struggle = overcome!!
 Searching a song is possible and gives an (imperfect) listview.
 Next goal:
-- songactivity: match title to song
+- songactivity: match title to song     V
-- playactivity: get chords&lyrics lined out properly
+- playactivity: get chords&lyrics lined out properly    V

 # day 6 (week 2.1)
 aim for today: get some content for playactivity        V next goal: autoscroll autsoscroll not finished yet, started on SQL (writing works, reading not yet)

+# day 7 (2.2)
+No trains today :(
+But started early on SQL; reading and writing is fully functional.
+Today: delete (update maybe in beta version), more work on auoscroll function